-Shoreline.
-The upper reaches of the wash of the waves, other than storm and seismic waves, at high tide during the season of the year in which the highest wash of the waves occurs, usually evidenced by the edge of vegetation growth, or the upper limit of debris left by the wash of the waves.
+"Shoreline" means the upper reaches of the wash of the waves, other than storm and seismic waves, at high tide during the season of the year in which the highest wash of the waves occurs, usually evidenced by the edge of vegetation growth, or the upper limit of debris left by the wash of the waves.

-[Shoreline Area.
-All of the land area between the shoreline and the shoreline setback line.]
+["Shoreline area" means all of the land-area between the shoreline and the shoreline setback line.]

-Shoreline Hardening.
-The process of fortifying the shoreline or shoreline setback area with structures or landscaping, including but not limited to seawalls, revetments, the placement of loose rocks and boulders, geotextile erosion abatement measures, and the planting, watering, and maintenance of landscaping features like naupaka where it will interfere with the natural beach processes.
+"Shoreline hardening" means the process of fortifying the shoreline or shoreline setback area with structures or landscaping, including but not limited to seawalls, revetments, the placement of loose rocks and boulders, geotextile erosion abatement measures, and the planting, watering, and maintenance of landscaping features like naupaka where it will interfere with the natural beach processes.

-Shoreline Lot.
-A zoning lot of record, any portion of which lies within the shoreline setback area, or [when there is] if no certified shoreline survey exists, any portion of which lies within [55 feet inland] 130 feet of the natural vegetation line or debris line.
+"Shoreline lot" means a zoning lot of record, any portion of which lies within the shoreline area, or [when there is] if no certified shoreline survey exists, any portion of which lies within [55 feet inland] 130 feet of the natural vegetation line or debris line.
 A zoning lot may be determined to be a shoreline lot notwithstanding the existence of a second zoning lot or parcel situated between the first zoning lot and the shoreline.

-Shoreline Setback Area.
-All of the land area between the shoreline and the shoreline setback line.
+"Shoreline setback area" means all of the land area between the shoreline and the shoreline setback line.

-Shoreline Setback Line.
-That line established by this chapter [which runsinland] that runs mauka from and parallel to the certified shoreline at the horizontal plane.
+"Shoreline setback line" means that line established by this chapter [which runs-inland] that runs mauka from and parallel to the certified shoreline at the horizontal plane.

-Shoreline Survey.
-A survey [performed] map rendered by a registered land surveyor for the purpose of determining the location of the shoreline, in accordance with applicable Hawaii Administrative Rules[, Title 13, Chapter 222, entitled "Shoreline Certification."].
-A shoreline survey is considered a certified shoreline survey when the location of the regulatory shoreline has been determined by the State board of land and natural resources or the State surveyor in accordance with HRS § 205A-42, or its successor, and the rules adopted pursuant thereto.
+"Shoreline survey" means a survey [performed] map rendered by a registered land surveyor for the purpose of determining the location of the shoreline, in accordance with applicable Hawaii Administrative Rules[, Title 13, Chapter 222, entitled "Shoreline Certification."].
+A shoreline survey is considered a certified shoreline survey when the location of the regulatory shoreline has been determined by the State board of land and natural resources or the State surveyor in accordance with HRS Section 205A-42, or its successor, and the rules adopted pursuant thereto.

-[Shore Protection Structure.
-A structure which may artificially fix the location of the shoreline including but not limited to a groin, seawall, or revetment.]
+["Shore protection structure" means a structure which may artificially fix the location of the shoreline, including but not limited to a groin, seawall, or revetment.]

-Stockpiling.
-The temporary open storage of materials, including earth materials.
+"Stockpiling" means the temporary open storage of materials, including earth materials.

-Structure.
-Any portion of any building, pavement, road, pipe, flume, utility line, fence, groin, wall, or revetment; or anything constructed or erected with a fixed location at or under the ground, or requiring a fixed location on or under the ground, or attached to something having or requiring a fixed location on or below the ground.
+"Structure" means any portion of any building, pavement, road, pipe, flume, utility line, fence, groin, wall, or revetment; or anything constructed or erected with a fixed location at or under the ground, or requiring a fixed location on or under the ground, or attached to something having or requiring a fixed location on or below the ground.

-§ 26-1.4 [Shoreline] Establishment of the shoreline setback line.
+Sec.
+23-1.4 [Shoreline] Establishment of the shoreline setback line.